Pair-instability supernova: Spectrum

 The spectra of pair-instability supernovae depend on the nature of the progenitor star.
-Thus they can appear as type II or type Ib/c supernova spectra.
-Progenitors with a significant remaining hydrogen envelope will produce a type II supernova, those with no hydrogen but significant helium will produce a type Ib, and those with no hydrogen and virtually no helium will produce a type Ic.
+Thus they can appear as Type II or Type Ib/c supernova spectra.
+Progenitors with a significant remaining hydrogen envelope will produce a Type II supernova, those with no hydrogen but significant helium will produce a Type Ib, and those with no hydrogen and virtually no helium will produce a Type Ic.

 Light curves

 In contrast to the spectra, the light curves are quite different from the common types of supernova.
 The light curves are highly extended, with peak luminosity occurring months after onset.
-This is due to the extreme amounts of ^{56}Ni expelled, and the optically dense ejecta, as the star is entirely disrupted.
+This is due to the extreme amounts of expelled, and the optically dense ejecta, as the star is entirely disrupted.